The Snakelocks Anemone

 The leach’s spider crab is a strange looking crab with fat boxing glove claws.
 According to the scientific literature it’s supposed to have a similar commensal relationship with the anemone, except it doesn’t try to eat it’s tentacles.
 We were pleased to notice that we’d misidentified a crab in another tank and that we were actually in possession of a Leach’s spider crab, while we were researching this article.
 So, we thought that our snakelocks here at ARC Marine looked a little lonely and that we should buddy it up with it’s very own house mate.
 On 24/11/18 we introduced the two.
 Our crab seemed hesitant at first probing with it’s claws at the anemone.
 It wasn’t long though before the crab made it’s moves to snuggle up to the snakelocks.
 At first these attempts were quite comical with the crab backing in to the bulk of the anemone and being rejected.
 After a couple of days though it found it’s way inside and now the anemone and crab happily share their Reef Cube.

 So what’s the point?
 Well, A. viridis is just one of the species that we would expect and like to see colonizing the Reef Cubes when they’re deployed around the UK’s coast.
 The snake locks anemone is commonly found around the United Kingdom and is indicative of shallow rocky regions.
 If you want to find one have a look around in shallow water pools, they will often be attached to bare rocks or among seaweed.
 They don’t like to live in deeper water and are found most of the time living above the 10-12m zone.
 As the concrete used in Reef Cubes is similar in texture and density to rock, and will be placed on the seafloor; we hope that a similar community to a natural rocky reef would develop on them.
-So a successful colonization by rocky reef animals is exactly what we want, and it’s what we see here with the snakelocks anemone in our tank.
+So a successful colonisation by rocky reef animals is exactly what we want, and it’s what we see here with the snakelocks anemone in our tank.
 The anemone chose to move in to our Reef Cube and now the Leach’s crab along side it.
 Which means that our materials and design have successfully emulated the natural habitat that these species would be happy with and facilitated a natural symbiotic relationship between the crab and the anemone!

-Caption: Now the spider crab is safely sheltered by the snakelocks’ tentacles
+Figure 3: Now the spider crab is safely sheltered by the snakelocks’ tentacles

 To top it off, the anemone actually lives inside the cube; occupying the hollow interior space.
 We designed the Reef Cube with this spherical space, for the exact purpose of giving animals extra shelter; so it’s very reassuring for us to see the anemone and spider-crab choosing to shelter inside.
 This interior space is interesting because is it’s own little micro-environment.
 In some ways it could be similar to the crags and ledges of a rocky outcrop.
 With more complex structures though multiple Reef Cubes will be connected together and the spaces will be linked.
 The result would then be a system of underwater tunnels and caves!